 - Plotly — for interactive, publication-quality graphs.
 Excellent for line plots, scatter plots, area charts, bar charts, error bars, box plots, histograms, heatmaps, subplots, multiple-axis, polar graphs, and bubble charts.

 - Theano — library for numerical computation similar to Numpy.
 This library is designed to define, optimize, and evaluate mathematical expressions involving multi-dimensional arrays efficiently.

 - Dplyr - essential data-munging R package.
 Supreme data framing tool.
-Especially useful for operating on data by categories.
+Especially useful for data management operating by categories.

 - Purrr - good for list function operations and error-checking.

 - Splitstackshape - an oldie but goldie.
 Good for shaping complex data sets and simplifying the visualization.

 - JSOnline - nice and easy parsing tool.